 - Difficulty concentrating

 Leaky gut syndrome is often misunderstood and nearly always undiagnosed.
-It has become an epidemic in modern times as evidence shows the current epidemic of allergies and chronic diseases amongst large amounts of people.
+Unfortunately, it has become an epidemic in modern times, as evidence shows the current epidemic of allergies and chronic diseases amongst many people.

 Reduce stress and have gratitude

-Stress has many different adverse effects on the body and expresses itself in a number of ways.
-In relation to leaky gut, stress reduces adrenal sufficiency.
+Stress has many different adverse effects on the body and expresses itself in several ways.
+Concerning leaky gut, stress reduces adrenal sufficiency.
 As the adrenal glands become stressed beyond their capacity to adapt, they go into a sympathetic nervous system cycle.
 This reduces the activity of the hydrochloric acid-producing cells in the stomach (stomach acid production).
 Stop and give yourself a moment before you eat.
-Center yourself, pray and be grateful for the abundance that you have in your life before each meal and throughout your day.
+Center yourself, pray, and be grateful for the abundance you have in your life before each meal and throughout your day.
 This is a simple act that can truly begin to change your life and stress levels.
 Make sure to get enough sleep and consider integrating a meditation practice into your day-to-day life.
-Destress and “slow down”, your health depends on it.
+Destress and "slow down"; your health depends on it.

 This Fulvic Acid product can enhance acid production in the stomach, which is extremely important for the proper breakdown of foods and absorption of nutrients.
 All of the biochemical processes of digestion start with stomach acid.
 It can also stimulate the production of enzymes in your gut and pancreas while enhancing the activity of the probiotics in your gut.

 Apple cider vinegar is an acid that helps to balance the contents of your stomach.
 It aids in speeding up how fast your stomach empties.
-Apple cider vinegar contains healing properties from acetic acid, magnesium, potassium, enzymes, and probiotics that are naturally present.
-You can make a tonic so it is diluted and doesn’t irritate the esophagus or add it to your raw foods, such as your salad dressing, to reap the benefits.
+Apple cider vinegar contains healing properties from acetic acid, magnesium, potassium, enzymes, and naturally present probiotics.
+You can make a tonic so it is diluted and doesn't irritate the esophagus, or add it to your raw foods, such as your salad dressing, to reap the benefits.
 You will find that adding apple cider vinegar to your diet will brighten your skin, alleviate acid reflux, and reduce allergy symptoms.

 Your digestive system is compromised when suffering from leaky gut syndrome.
-Digestive enzymes offer your gut some assistance in breaking down and more readily absorbing the nutrients from each and every meal.
-Supplementing with probiotics will re-colonize your GI tract with “healthful” microbes that act as your ally.
-By repopulating the gut with the right beneficial bacteria these microbes heal your gut, reduce the impact of environmental toxins, and perform aspects of the digestive process themselves.
+Digestive enzymes offer your gut some assistance in breaking down and absorbing the nutrients from each meal more readily.
+In addition, supplementing with probiotics will re-colonize your GI tract with "healthful" microbes that act as your ally.
+By repopulating the gut with the good beneficial bacteria, these microbes heal your gut, reduce the impact of environmental toxins, and perform aspects of the digestive process themselves.

-Ginger root (like that found in Inflamagone) enhances stomach acid production which is the key factor in breaking down the food that we eat.
+Ginger root (like that found in Inflamagone) enhances stomach acid production, which is the key factor in breaking down our food.
 It has powerful anti-inflammatory effects on the gut, as well as antioxidant effects.
-It has soothing properties that help to settle upset stomachs and reduce heartburn.
-Add a piece of fresh ginger to your morning smoothies or look for recipes that have ginger in their list of ingredients.
+In addition, it has soothing properties that help to settle upset stomachs and reduce heartburn.
+Add a piece of fresh ginger to your morning smoothies, or look for recipes that have ginger in their list of ingredients.
 Ginger has benefits in all of its forms: fresh, dried, powdered, or juiced.
 Try ginger tea.

 Smaller meals throughout the day are best!
-Remember, anything that you eat, that isn’t absorbed and utilized, becomes toxic waste, causing inflammation and more work for your digestive system.
+Remember, anything you eat that isn't absorbed and utilized becomes toxic waste, causing inflammation and more work for your digestive system.

 Be mindful of what your body is telling you so you can address your symptoms and heal from leaky gut syndrome.
 We can heal ourselves from the inside out with the proper care and knowledge at our fingertips.
-When left untreated, it can take longer and more concentrated effort to recover from it.
+However, it can take more prolonged and more concentrated effort to recover from it when left untreated.

-If you would like help please reach out to us and we will gladly assist you in getting to your optimal health naturally.
+If you would like help, please reach out to us at email@example.com, and we will gladly assist you in getting to your optimal health naturally.